How to bring back a forest, and a Scotland of the past, one tree at a time

 And that includes the local economy.
 The wolves in Yellowstone bring millions of dollars in every year from tourism.
 But Paul isn’t looking to bring wolves back and let them run wild around the Scottish Highlands.
 Not to start with.
 He wants to start small.

-“I'm more concerned about the first building block, which is to create a one off wilderness reserve with wolves in it,” he said.
+“I'm more concerned about the first building block, which is to create a one-off wilderness reserve with wolves in it,” he said.
 “And let's just see what happens.
 Yeah, you know, let's take it from there step-by-step.
-So and if it works well, then who knows what that might be.”
+And if it works well, then who knows what that might be.”

 But not everyone is a fan of the rewilding plans at Alladale.
 Not far from the reserve, sheep roam the highlands.
 They are a big part of the local culture and economy.
 They are also very attractive to wolves.